FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 6. Regulatory Status (Regional Overview)

 In the United States, geraniol is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned FL number 02.015.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 02.015.
 The United Kingdom follows similar regulations post-Brexit.
 In Asia, geraniol is approved for use in Japan and China, with specific concentration limits in certain applications.
-In Latin America, countries like Brazil and members of MERCOSUR have harmonized regulations allowing its use in both flavors and fragrances.
+In Latin America, countries like Brazil and those in MERCOSUR recognize geraniol under harmonized flavor regulations.
+However, formulators should verify specific country regulations due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications